jrcasso/jrcasso/README.md

 > [!TIP]
 > **You can spin up any of these prototypes, in the cloud, right now, with just two clicks - for *free* 😎**
 >
 > All of these templates are GitHub Codespaces compatible - *and you receive free GitHub Codespace time!* They can also spin up in just two clicks on your local machine using Docker, too.
-You could even spin these up in Codespaces from your phone
+In fact, you could even spin these up in Codespaces from your phone, if you were so bold.

 | Repository                 | Description |
 | - | - |